 - When crowbook parses the book's contents, it now detects which features are used.
-This is useful in various ways: - The ODT renderer only displays a global warning showing the lists of used features that are not implemented, instead of a warning each time such a feature is encountered. - The LaTeX and HTML/EPUB renderers only initialize syntect (which can take some time) if code blocks are used in the document. - The LaTeX renderer only requires LaTeX packages that are actually used in the document. - Command-line interface: - Warnings are now displayed by default. - The (undocumented) --debug argument has been removed. - The status of some messages have been modified ("warning" to "debug" or "error" to "warning"). - Deprecated option: - crowbook.verbose has been deprecated, at it should be set by the CLI.
+This is useful in various ways: - The ODT renderer only displays a global warning showing the lists of used features that are not implemented, instead of a warning each time such a feature is encountered. - The LaTeX and HTML/EPUB renderers only initialize syntect (which can take some time) if code blocks are used in the document. - The LaTeX renderer only requires LaTeX packages that are actually used in the document.

+• Command-line interface:

+- Warnings are now displayed by default. - The (undocumented) --debug argument has been removed. - The status of some messages have been modified ("warning" to "debug" or "error" to "warning").